-First, I started drawing out sketches with some good old pen and paper.
-Then after some feedback and iterations, I made wireframes using Adobe XD.
+First, sketches were drawn with some good old pen and paper.
+Then after some feedback and iterations, wireframes were made using Adobe XD.

-Once I settled on the views and essential features, I began to code it up using Xcode.
+After settling on the views and essential features, it was time to code it up using Xcode.

 Dang-- too late!

-After the hackathon, I will switch over to the newest web3 library to finish the ENS functions.
+After the hackathon, the project will utilize the latest web3 library to perform the necessary ENS functions.